THE GIFTS OF INSPIRATION (Part 1)

 Find out what the Scripture teaches about them in the next piece.

 Prayer: My Dear Heavenly Father, thank You for the unction within me to know, test and judge prophecies accurately.
-From today henceforth, help and teach me Holy Spirit to test, examine and judge every prophecy I receive before believing and acting upon them, in Jesus’ name.
+My Dear Holy Spirit, from today henceforth, teach and help me to test, examine and judge every prophecy I receive before believing and acting upon them, in Jesus’ name.
 Amen.